 The ability to handle different wheels and accessories is what makes angle grinders so versatile.
 Your angle grinder includes a spindle washer and spindle nut that you’ll install in different configurations to accommodate thicker or thinner wheels or remove altogether when you screw wire wheels and cups onto the threaded spindle.
 Consult your manual for instructions on mounting wheels and accessories.

-You'll find abrasive wheels for angle grinders in any hardware store or home center.
-Although the wheels all look similar, they're designed for different tasks.
+You’ll find abrasive wheels for angular grinder in any hardware store or home center.
+Although the wheels all look similar, they’re designed for different tasks.
 Read the labels.

 Photo 1: Use a wire brush for cleaning